 A key feature introduced in QGIS 3.14 was the ability for models to have a conditional branch.
 This allows models to check for a condition and execute a different part of the model based on the output of the condition.
 This is equivalent to If/Else statements in a programming language.

-Let us develop a Conditional branch in the piracy_hexbin
+Let us develop a Conditional branch in the

 piracy_hexbin

-model and select Edit Model….
-6. All the model output and intermediate layers will be displayed in Bold characters, double click in usespatialindex.
-It will add the variable
+6. All the model output and intermediate layers will be displayed in

 as the expression.
-Click OK.

-NOT @usespatialindex
+NOT @use_spatial_index

 Click OK.Make sure to hit the Enter key after typing the Branch Name.
 The input may not be saved if you forget to do so.